Select the face of an author you find interesting to discover more.

-Homer's Odyssey is one of the oldest stories in the Western world and is regarded as an early prototype of the thriller.
+Homer's Odyssey is one of the oldest stories in the Western world and is regarded as an early prototype of the thriller, but here we take a brief look at what exactly is the definition of the thriller genre.

 Today, thriller novels provide a rich literary feast embracing a wide variety of worlds - the law, espionage, action-adventure, casino underworld, medicine, police and crime, romance, history, politics, high-tech, and religion.
 Thrillers are usually about life and death situations.
 When skillfully written, thrillers can also carry the load of bigger themes than strict realism will allow.
 Other examples of this genre in literature include The Da Vinci Code, The Hunt for Red October, The Day of the Jackal, and Jurassic Park.